TickTeam/guide-tt/ios_app/how_to_edit_my_account_information.md

 2.Tap your avatar in the upper-left hand corner of the page.

-3.Tap “Edit Profile” in the upper-right hand corner of the page.

-4.You can upload photo, set nickname, and change email address & password.
+3.You can upload photo, set nickname, and change email address & password.